-Read through the module overviews at beyou.edu.au/learn and see which resonate
+Read through the module overviews at beyou.edu.au/learn and see which resonate.

-You might want to consider what's happening within your service right now.
-Think about wellbeing areas that are currently a priority, or the specific needs of the children in your care.
-If your service is registered as a Be You learning community, your Action Team can provide guidance on what Professional Learning is most relevant for you and your colleagues.
+You might want to consider what's happening within your school right now.
+Think about wellbeing areas that are currently a priority, or the specific needs of your students.
+If your school is registered as a Be You learning community, your Action Team can provide guidance on what Professional Learning is most relevant for you and your colleagues.